mehul-anshumali/Internship_PhonePe/week5/ReadME.md

-# :dart: Week 4 Tasks Lists
+# Week 4 Tasks Lists
 # Introduction to Ansible
 - ### Intent: Learn the fundamentals of Ansible
   - Task: Run a shell command on 3 VMs from your local machine and save its output in a file locally.